yosang/microservice-architecture-pattern/readme.md

    GET http://localhost:5000/api/v1/mobile/products/?offset=20&&limit=10 - Applies offset and limit queries
    ```

+The datasets used for this project is AI generated.

 ## API Gateway Pattern

 Infrastructure focused, no business logic, protects and serves the bff's with requests from clients.